-To keep the customer focus, they famously add an extra empty chair in big meetings.
+So, to keep the customer focus, they famously add an extra empty chair in big internal meetings.

-The empty chair symbolises the customer, and makes sure their point of view isn’t forgotten when they business makes decisions.
+The empty chair symbolises the customer.
+It makes sure their point of view isn’t forgotten when the business makes decisions.

 Educating and entertaining creative work